 The committees decision in this matter is final.

-If a complaint is made about you, either to your face via the Duty Committee Member or via the designated committee members your interaction with the complainant is over.
+If a complaint is made about you, either to your face via the Duty Committee Member or via the Designated People your interaction with the complainant is over.

 In cases of a dispute with the hotel, the committee will support the hotel and the hotel’s own Code of Conduct.